souldanger/jekyll-pwa-workbox/README.md

 Parameter                 | Description
 ----------                | ------------
-sw_src_filepath           | Filepath of the source service worker.
+enabled                   | Let's you disable service worker registration.
+This maybe useful when running into issues during in your development environment.
+Default is `true`. sw_src_filepath           | Filepath of the source service worker.
 Defaults to `service-worker.js` sw_dest_filename          | Filename of the destination service worker.
 Defaults to `service-worker.js` dest_js_directory         | Directory of JS in `_site`.
 During the build process, some JS like workbox.js will be copied to this directory so that service worker can import them in runtime.